Michael Massey Preview, Player Props: Royals vs. Cubs

 - The Cubs pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Cubs' 4.23 team ERA ranks 15th across all league pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.

-- The Cubs surrender the eighth-fewest home runs in baseball (136 total, 1.1 per game).
+- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (136 total, 1.1 per game).

-- His most recent appearance was on Saturday against the Toronto Blue Jays, when the lefty tossed five innings, surrendering three earned runs while giving up six hits.
+- In his most recent appearance on Wednesday against the Chicago White Sox, the right-hander went six innings, giving up three earned runs while surrendering seven hits.

+- The 33-year-old has a 4.19 ERA and 5.9 strikeouts per nine innings in 16 games this season, while giving up a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.